dandgerson/cry/documentation/justification/the-scientific-value.md

 - Teilhard de Chardin, P. (1955). _The Phenomenon of Man_.
 Harper & Brothers.
 - Thaler, R. H., & Sunstein, C. R. (2008). _Nudge: Improving Decisions About Health, Wealth, and Happiness_.
 Yale University Press.
 - Vernadsky, V. I. (1945).
 The biosphere and the noosphere. _American Scientist_, 33(1), 1-12.

----

-### Notes for Refinement

-This draft assumes your raw essay focuses on "Cry / Клич" as a digital altruism platform with philosophical underpinnings (e.g., noosphere, new human).
-Once you share your essay, I can:

-- Integrate your specific arguments and examples.
-- Adjust the tone or emphasis (e.g., more philosophical or technical).
-- Expand sections based on your content (e.g., more on methodology or results).